rsms/kod/README.md

 We prefer that you send a [*pull request* here on GitHub](http://help.github.com/pull-requests/) which will then be merged into the official main line repository.
 You need to sign the Kod CLA to be able to contribute (see below).

+Also, in your first contribution, add yourself to the end of `AUTHORS.md` (which of course is optional).

 #### Contributor License Agreement